Emma, my middle child likes to stomp, scream, and hit when she is mad.

 Or fill in the blank with another option that suits your child.

-Refocus with a fidget toy
+Refocus with a fidget toy to encourage emotional regulation

 Finding a way to occupy a child’s hands in times of high stress to teach them appropriate ways to express their feeling or use their hands is also another way to immediately find another use for their hands.